-Students wishing to earn course credit for internships must identify a faculty sponsor and secure her or his support, and then enroll in that faculty member’s section of POL SCI 489: Internship in Political Science.
+Students wishing to earn course credit for internships must contact a faculty sponsor or the internship coordinator (Associate Professor Hong Min Park) and secure her or his support, and then enroll in that faculty member’s section of POL SCI 489: Internship in Political Science.
 There are two prerequisites for POL SCI 489: junior standing and a GPA of 3.0 or higher.
-Each faculty member has her or his own course syllabus and will share expectations with students before enrollment.
-All require outside reading and a substantial research paper.
-Most also require a journal of work experiences.
+Each faculty member may have her or his own course syllabus and will share expectations with students before enrollment.

 The requirements of the internship program are described in the Internship Contract, which must be signed by all students enrolling in POL SCI 489, their supervising faculty members, and their internship site supervisor.
 In addition, interns must secure a letter from their internship site supervisor, detailing their job responsibilities and expectations.
 Interns are expected to work a minimum of 120 hours (40 hours per credit).